 Edwardian interior design heavily features the Art Nouveau design; using natural lines, structures and forms in its design.

-The use of bright colours and floral designs became more common, being featured in all aspects of the room such as on wallpaper, paintings and curtains - so adding floral touches is an easy way to bring Edwardian decor into your home.
+The use of bright colours and floral designs became more common, featuring in all aspects of the room including the wallpaper, paintings and curtains; adding floral touches is an easy way to bring Edwardian style into your home.

 The Edwardian era was all about creating a fresh feel.
 When looking to add an Edwardian touch to your home, don’t be afraid to let the light in!

-A pair of decorative Edwardian stained glass windows in our stock provides the perfect example of how designers in this era incorporated floral-style motifs into their items:-
+This pair of decorative Edwardian stained glass windows in our collection provides the perfect example of how designers in this era incorporated floral-style motifs into their items.